 Treating TMJ Dysfunction & Occlusal Disease

-Dr. Petkevis will create a personalized treatment plan designed to address your specific concerns and symptoms.
+Dr. Petkevis will create a personalized treatment plan to address your concerns and symptoms.
 This may involve bite equilibration (reshaping the teeth), orthodontics, or other restorative treatments to rebalance the bite.
 Fixing the underlying cause of the problem will ensure that treatment results will be long-lasting and comfortable.

 Dr. Petkevis may recommend restorative procedures such as dental crowns, tooth bonding, or orthodontics to realign the bite if necessary.
 He will also repair damage from bruxism that can compromise the integrity of the teeth.

 Dr. Petkevis emphasizes the importance of maintaining oral health, including keeping the natural teeth for as long as possible.
-Treating bruxism will relieve symptoms that can affect daily life and restore your dental health!
+Treating bruxism will relieve symptoms affecting daily life and restore your dental health!
+If you think you may grind your teeth or have noticed some of the signs and symptoms mentioned, schedule an appointment with Dr. Petkevis in Chester Springs, Pennsylvania.

 Worn Down Teeth FAQs